-Now in its fourth year, the festival caters for all ages and interests with a great series of great events lined up for your enjoyment across the month,.
+Now in its fifth year, the March Madness Ballina caters for all ages and interests with a great series of great events lined up for your enjoyment across the month,.
 There’s no better time to take a trip to town and get out and about in Ballina.

-Here’s the lowdown on what’s happening, with thanks to the crew at Ballina.ie.
+Here’s the lowdown on what’s happening throughout the month of March, with thanks to the crew at Ballina.ie.

-Enjoy a festive feast of floats, groups, dancers, sporting clubs, bands, and many more participants in this year’s St Patrick’s Day Parade in Ballina.
+Enjoy a festive feast of floats, groups, dancers, sporting clubs, bands, and many more participants in this year’s St Patrick’s Day Parade in Ballina from 4pm.

-Back by popular demand, the St. Patrick’s Day Fireworks Display will take place at 7.30pm from The Salmon Weir Bridge.
+Back by popular demand, the St. Patrick’s Day Fireworks Display will take place following the parade from 7pm at The Salmon Weir Bridge.

 Get there early to get a good spot!

 “We are in a decidedly perilous position, to put it mildly”’

 Adam, an American doctor; Edward, an Irish journalist; and Michael, an English academic, have little to unite them beyond being human in the same small space.
 Yet somehow, together, they determine to ward off madness and forestall despair.
 Somewhere lurk their unseen captors yet, in the cell, there are stories of adventure and love, there is song and laughter, and even a surge of writing, cocktail-drinking and movie-making.

 Inspired by the abduction of Brian Keenan taken hostage in Lebanon in the 1980s, Someone Who’ll Watch Over Me is playwright Frank McGuinness’s hymn to the defiant power of the human spirit and the creative imagination.

 Tickets: €18 / €16.
 Early booking advised at www.ballinaartscentre.com.